voteflux/flux-website-v2/README.md

 #### Hints and Tips

-`brew install ruby` for ruby
+* macOS: `brew install ruby` for ruby

-`gem install bundle` for bundle
+* `gem install bundle` for bundle

-`bundle install` to install dependencies
+* `bundle install` to install jekyll dependencies

-`bundle exec jekyll serve --watch` to run a dev server for just jekyll stuff.
+* `bundle exec jekyll serve --watch` to run a dev server for just jekyll stuff.
+* `./dev-docker.sh` to run jekyll and webpack in a docker container

-React is used for the sign-up form but not for anything else.
+* React is used for the sign-up form but not for anything else.
+* Some widgets are written in Elm

 ## Kip's notes on contributing